 Poor well design can cause contaminated groundwater to enter the well by allowing rain or snowmelt to reach the water table without filtering through soil.
 Wells located in pits, or without grout or a cap, allow surface water to carry bacteria, pesticides, fertilizer or oil products into your drinking-water supply.
 Proper well design reduces the risk of pollution by sealing the well from anything that might enter it from the surface (Figure 1).

 The way in which a well was constructed, even if the design is sound, affects its ability to keep out contaminants.
 Several things you should check are described in the following sections.
 Information about well construction may be available from the person who drilled your well, from the previous owner or from the well-construction report.
-Employees in the Division of Geology and Land Survey in Rolla, Mo., can try to find the construction report for you.
+Construction reports also may be available from the Department of Natural Resources (DNR), Geological Survey Division, in Rolla, Mo.
 This overview of well construction and inspection can help you understand your drinking-water contamination-risk ranking.
 For more information, contact a registered well driller or pump installer.
-Your Department of Natural Resources (DNR) regional office can help interpret construction requirements of Missouri's Private Well Construction Standards (RSMo 256.600).
+Your DNR regional office can help interpret private well regulations in the Revised Missouri Statutes (RSMo 256.600).

 Typical domestic well installation with discharge pipe extending into the home.
 Adapted from Planning Your Well: Guidelines for Safe, Dependable Drinking Water, University of Illinois-Champaign Cooperative Extension Service, December 1988.

 Casing and well cap